 • Any costs associated with goods or services you provide that tenants don’t pay back, e.g. electricity, heating, telephone, water, service charges and refuse collection.

 • Some mortgage protection policy premiums and expenses in between renting out the property can be claimed under certain circumstances.

 The following are not allowable deductions:

 • Pre-letting expenses (other than mentioned above) before you first rented out the property.

 • Expenses in between renting out the property in certain circumstances.

 • Interest from the time you buy the property up until it is first rented out.

 • Any cost for your own labour when carrying out repairs to the property.

 Correctly determining the amount of tax you owe can be complicated, and getting it wrong and/or filing returns late can be stressful and costly.
 Luckily, help is at hand that can make the process a whole lot easier.
 If you are a landlord and need help with your rental tax returns, let us help remove the hassle from the situation.

 A standard tax return starts from just €150 plus VAT.
-Contact us online now or call us anytime on +353 (059) 8673894; our team of tax specialists will be happy to help.
+Get a quick quote or call us anytime on +353 (059) 8673894; our team of tax specialists will be happy to help.